Postnuptial Agreements Information – San Diego Family Law Mediation

 A postnuptial agreement is simply a way for you and your spouse to contemplate what would happen to your marital assets should your marriage end in divorce.
 Some people do this before their marriage through a prenuptial agreement but it’s not too late if you already have walked down the aisle, it doesn’t mean it’s too late.
 You can still draw up a postnuptial agreement at any time after the marriage takes place.

 The Postnuptial Agreement

-Postnuptial agreements are legally-enforceable contracts signed by couples any time after the marriage.
+Postnuptial agreements are legally enforceable contracts signed by couples any time after the marriage.
 A postnuptial agreement is essentially the same as a prenuptial agreement, only it comes into existence after the marriage instead of beforehand.
-Like a prenup, postnuptial agreements outline how a couple’s income and assets are to be labelled and divied up in the event of legal separation or divorce.
+Like a prenup, postnuptial agreements outline how a couple’s income and assets are to be labeled and divvied up in the event of legal separation or divorce.
 In a postnuptial agreement, you can spell out how all separate and community property acquired before and during the marriage is to be divided.
 You can also set forth plans for your children.
-And it enables you to make these decisions at a time that you are level headed and thinking as opposed to reacting.
+And it enables you to make these decisions at a time that you are level-headed and thinking as opposed to reacting.